ucsdcses/tridev/index.md

 <a id="b:lec"></a>

-### Timeline
+### Timeline (10 Week Program)
-10 Week Program:
-- Week 1: Recruiting and group formation
+#### Week 1: Recruiting and group formation
+- Recruitment will happen primarily in Week 1
+- Launch It applications will be due by October 9th (Friday)
+- We will move forward with candidates on a rolling basis, and form initial projects groups

-- Week 2: Choosing projects, and creating detailed designs/timelines for the quarter
+#### Week 2: Choosing projects, and creating detailed designs/timelines for the quarter
+- Projects groups will scope out various projects, and create a detailed Project Document
+- Project Document will have a project description, basic drawings of the project, and a formal week-by-week timeline with project milestones
+- Project Document along with proposed timelines will be reviewed and approved by projects chairs

-- Weeks 3-6: Creating working prototypes (weekly meetings w/ projects chairs)
+#### Weeks 3-6: Creating working prototypes (weekly meetings w/ projects chairs)
+- Projects will execute the plan they set out in their document, with weekly check-in meetings with projects chairs
+- Projects Chairs will be available to discuss critical bugs, and help groups along the way
+- Projects should be primarily undertaken amongst the group, projects chairs will be availble for support though

-- Weeks 7-9: Finalize working prototypes
+#### Weeks 7-9: Finalize working prototypes
+- We've set Weeks 7-9 as buffer weeks, in case projects need more time or if projects chairs had a slow recruitment phase
+- Projects will finalize their prototypes, and prepare the project for deployment
+- All of this should be done in accordance with the proposed timelines from Week 2

-- Week 10: Deploy final projects, and present ending results
+#### Week 10: Deploy final projects, and present ending results
+- Projects will be deployed, and ending results of the program will be featured on this website!